-The UK Government will be implementing the Coronavirus Job Retention Scheme as part of its measures to combat the economic impact of the coronavirus crisis.
-This guide explains how it may affect you.
+In April 2020, the UK government implemented the Coronavirus Job Retention Scheme as part of its measures to combat the economic impact of the coronavirus crisis.
+This guide explains the ins and outs of the plan.

-Businesses who put their employees on furlough will be able to claim grants to cover 80% of their employees’ salaries, capped at £2,500 per month.
+The scheme allows businesses who put an employee on furlough to claim grants to cover 80% of their employee's salary, capped at £2,500 per month.
 This is to allow businesses to remain solvent without having to make staff redundant.

 If you are put on furlough it means that you are no longer required to come into work or do your job.
-You remain an employee of the business and on payroll, ready to come back to work once the lockdown is lifted.
+You remain an employee of the business and on payroll, ready to come back to work once government regulations are relaxed.

 You must not provide any service to your employer while furloughed or make them any money, though you can still do voluntary work and training.